Why Do I Have Veiny Hands?

 Is It Healthy to Have Visible Hand Veins?

 In many cases, changes in the appearance of veins in your hands are a cosmetic issue with no danger to your overall health.
 It often occurs due to thinner skin from aging or genetic predisposition.
-Certain acute situations like hot weather or physical activity can affect the way your veins look as well.
+Hot weather or physical activity can also affect the way your veins look.

 Venous diseases like varicose veins may cause the veins to swell and change color.
-While this condition occurs due to a malfunction in the blood vessels, it does not always point to a serious medical concern.
+While this condition results from a blood vessel malfunction, it isn’t always a sign of a serious medical concern.

 Sometimes bulging veins in your hands can develop for a more severe reason, like deep vein thrombosis.
 You should consult your doctor about changes in your veins just in case a blood clot or other major vascular issue is causing this symptom.